-Regina Armstrong, Ph.D
+Regina Armstrong, Ph.D.

 Associate Professor of Criminal Justice; Director of Criminal Justice

-Prof. Armstrong has taught an array of courses in criminal justice, including criminal law, legal issues, criminology, probation/parole and client relations in corrections.
+Dr. Armstrong has taught an array of courses in criminal justice, including criminal law, legal issues, criminology, probation/parole and client relations in corrections.

-She earned a bachelor’s degree in criminal justice and master’s in education from Ferris State University, as well as a doctorate in public service leadership with a specialization in criminal justice from Capella University.
+She earned a bachelor’s degree in criminal justice and master’s degree in education from Ferris State University, as well as a doctorate in public service leadership with a specialization in criminal justice from Capella University.